Table of Contents Show

 1.2 Feeling of Hopelessness

-The thoughts of being the unluckiest human in the whole world lured into their heads.
+The thought of being the unluckiest human in the world lured into their heads.
 They begin to cut out from the world and isolate themselves.
-This is the thing that should be avoided but they care less and less about it.
+This should be avoided, but people care less and less about it.